Prompt engineering

 # I'm just an AI, I don't have have access to real-time or historical weather data...

-This could be as simple as a lookup table or as sophisticated as a vector database containing all of your company's knowledge:
+The information source in a RAG system could be as simple as a lookup table or as sophisticated as a vector database containing all of your company's knowledge:

 Given the following information about temperatures in Menlo Park: